Sparkasse Logo

 Sparkasse Logo History

-The name “Sparkasse,” taken as the basis for the personal logo, appeared in German society incredibly long ago – it dates back to the 18th century.
-It denotes government institutions for storing savings with the accumulation and issuance of interest.
+The name “Sparkasse,” taken as the basis for the personal logo, dates back to the 18th century in German society.
+It refers to government institutions that hold savings and pay interest.

-The word is compound and includes two stems from the German language.
+The word is compound and consists of two German stems.
 The first is “sparen” (that is, to save, not fully use, to postpone).
 The second is “kasse” (money box, lockable box).
-This name reflects a financial institution’s key goal: accepting savings by depositing cash into a cash vault.
+This name reflects a financial institution’s key goal: accepting deposits by placing cash in a vault.
 All this is directly conveyed in the corporate logo.

-Thus, savings banks are universal institutions with permission to conduct transactions with money, and they can serve all customers.
+Thus, savings banks are universal institutions authorized to conduct money transactions and can serve all customers.
 But they also have some limitations, which are also reflected in the logo.
-Local authorities run this institution, and the scope of its activities is limited only to the administrative territory.
+Local authorities run this institution, and its activities are limited to the administrative territory.

-Also, savings banks do not generate income, adhere to the principle of non-profitability, and conduct non-profit activities.
+Also, savings banks do not generate income, adhere to the principle of non-profit status, and engage in non-profit activities.
 They are mainly engaged in all kinds of payments, deposit issues, securities, and loans.
 The key goals and objectives of such organizations are reflected in the branding.

 What is Sparkasse?

-Sparkasse refers to the German name for savings banks operating in Germany.
+Sparkasse is the German term for savings banks operating in Germany.
 In this case, it means a network of banks that are part of the Sparkassen-Finanzgruppe system.
 This group of financial institutions was formed in 1975.
 Each member operates independently and offers its range of services, including investments, insurance, mortgages, and loans.

 1925 – 1938